Transdev: France

 Transdev's subsidiary Société Varoise de Transports (SVT) has operated two lines of the Bouches du Rhône district network since 1 January 2014, serving a population of more than one million inhabitants.

 Transdev also operates many Hérault Transport bus lines in the south of France, and the Montpellier tramway system.

 Transdev owned 66% of SNCM, a French ferry company operating in the Mediterranean.
 However, as of 2014, Transdev was planning to sell its shares.
 SNCM was finally sold to a Corsican firm Rocca Group in late 2015 and was renamed Maritima Ferries in January 2016.

 Thello (see Italy section) operated trains between Italy and France; Transdev relinquished its 33% holding in 2016.

 Prior to April 2019, Transdev owned Eurolines who operated coach services around Europe.
 In July 2015, Eurolines commenced operating 17 coach routes under the Isilines brand to coincide with the deregulation of the French coach market.
 Eurolines and Isilines were sold to Flixbus in April 2019.
 Transdev retains Isilines' B2B bus rental activities in France, which will be operated under the Transdev brand.

 The shared-van service SuperShuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
 The SuperShuttle brand and technology was purchased in March 2020, and operates as SuperShuttle Express focusing on economical private rides, black car and SUV, and private vans/Sprinters for large groups.

+On 13 December 2025, Transdev began operating the Câble C1, the first urban cable-car line in the Île-de-France region.
+Commissioned by Île-de-France Mobilités, the project marked Transdev’s entry into urban cable transport in the Paris metropolitan area, with an expected daily ridership of approximately 11,000 passengers.